University of Alabama in Birmingham’s Nurse Anesthesia program is one of the largest CRNA programs in the country.

 - Develop and implement an appropriate anesthesia plan designated for patients of all ages with a variety of pathological conditions

 - Recognize emergency patient conditions and perform skills required during emergency life support situations

 CRNA Program Requirements

 Required Baccalaureate Degree

 Baccalaureate degree in Nursing from an accredited registered nursing program.
-All BS degree work must be completed by December prior to the August start date.
+All BS degree work must be completed by interview prior to May start date.